 Antibiotics, Your Child’s Microbiome, and Chronic Disease

 Antibiotics kill bacteria.
 The problem is that they not only kill off the bad guys (and as you’ll see below, because of antibiotic resistance, they are doing this less effectively!); they kill off the good ones, too.
 When we give antibiotics to children at a young age or frequently enough, some of the good guys may never fully recover.
 These good gut flora, and their composite, our microbiome, are essential for more functions that protect and support our health than we’d ever imagined until recently.
-We now know that microbiome damage directly and significantly increases the risks of our children developing long-term health problems including: food, environmental, and seasonal allergies, eczema, asthma, ulcerative colitis, Crohn’s disease, obesity (even when they’re not over-eating), diabetes, and cardiovascular disease.
+We now know that a child's microbiome damage directly and significantly increases the risks of their developing long-term health problems including: food, environmental, and seasonal allergies, eczema, asthma, ulcerative colitis, Crohn’s disease, obesity (even when they’re not over-eating), diabetes, and cardiovascular disease.

 Antibiotics are given to between 30 and 50% of all women during pregnancy or labor.
 Mom’s exposure to antibiotics perinatally also negatively affects the breast milk microbiome, which is part of what is supposed to help colonize baby’s gut with beneficial flora.
 Additionally, 34% of babies are born by cesarean.
 These babies miss out on the important inoculation their gut flora is meant to receive through natural exposure to mom’s vaginal flora, thus compounding the problem.
 Our babies thus begin their antibiotic exposure even before birth, and as a result damage to their formative microbial populations begins before they've had a chance to establish their optimal gut flora.
 If your baby was born by cesarean section, or if you did need to have antibiotics in labor, no need to be worried !
 Start your baby on a probiotic in the day or so after birth.
 Klaire makes a product called Therbiotic Infant which is a powder that can be mixed with a tiny amount of breast milk and then be given by eyedropper alongside the breast.
 Data has shown that while we can't necessary restore the native flora baby might have had, we can prevent eczema, allergies, and asthma with early probiotic treatment.